 - Any history of abuse or neglect by one of the parents.

 - Any other factor that the court deems to be material to the child custody case.

 The bottom line: All child custody cases require careful, attentive preparation by a skilled legal professional.
-Whether you are involved in a particularly contentious child custody case, or you are seeking a specific outcome, you should always be represented by an experienced Austin, TX child custody lawyer who has the skills and legal knowledge needed to present the most compelling case on your behalf.
+Whether you are involved in a particularly contentious child custody case, or you are seeking a specific outcome, you should always be represented by an experienced Austin attorney who has the skills and legal knowledge needed to present the most compelling case on your behalf.

 Absolutely.
 The Family Code expressly forbids courts from making decisions regarding conservatorship and possession of children based on the gender of the parties.

 Nevertheless, courts have wide discretion in making these determinations and a bias in favor of mothers, particularly in “close calls” or where young children are involved, arguably persists with some judges.

 It is imperative that fathers interested in obtaining primary custody of their children take an active role in their children’s lives, particularly with respect to day-to-day “care-taking” functions like:

 - taking the children to school,

 - attending parent-teacher conferences, etc.

 Arguing that you have more financial resources than your spouse is not enough to be appointed as the custodial parent.
 You should be doing these things well before you become involved in a custody dispute.